CLARIAH/clariah-plus/requirements/software-requirements.md

 ### 18. Services *MUST* expose a public endpoint providing their specification

-1. Swagger, WADL, and CLAM are *SUGGESTED* as possible interface description languages.
+1. [OpenAPI](https://spec.openapis.org/oas/latest.html) (aka Swagger), WADL, and CLAM are *SUGGESTED* as possible interface description languages.
 2. The endpoint *SHOULD NOT* be hindered by any authentication barriers.

 ### 19. Services *SHOULD* expose a public endpoint providing high-level CodeMeta metadata